 On Bankrate's test of earnings, MutualOne Bank scored 16 out of a possible 30, better than the national average of 15.12.

-One important way to measure a bank's earnings is return on equity, or net income (profit, basically) divided by total equity.
-The most recent annualized quarterly return on equity for MutualOne Bank was 7.68 percent, below the national average of 8.10 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one important way to measure a bank's earnings.
+MutualOne Bank's most recent annualized quarterly return on equity was 7.68 percent, below the national average of 8.10 percent.